John Armfield

 John Armfield (1797–1871) was an American slave trader.
 He was the co-founder of Franklin & Armfield, "the largest slave trading firm" in the United States.
-He was also the developer of Beersheba Springs, and a co-founder of Sewanee: The University of the South.
+He was also the developer of Beersheba Springs, Tennessee, and a co-founder of Sewanee: The University of the South.

 Early life

 John Armfield was born in 1797 in North Carolina to Quaker parents.
 He was of English descent.

 Career

-Armfield took up slave trading in the 1820s.
-For example, he sold a slave in Natchez, Mississippi, in 1827.
-In 1828, Armfield and his uncle by marriage, Isaac Franklin, formed the partnership of Franklin & Armfield to buy slaves in the mid-Atlantic states (Virginia, Maryland, Delaware, and the District of Columbia) and re-sell them in the newly opened territories of the Deep South.
+Armfield took up slave trading in the 1820s, more than a decade after the Atlantic slave trade had been prohibited by the United States.
+The domestic slave trade had been growing rapidly.
+Armfield sold a slave in Natchez, Mississippi, in 1827.

+In 1828, Armfield and his uncle by marriage, Isaac Franklin, formed the partnership of Franklin & Armfield to buy slaves in the Upper South: the mid-Atlantic states (Virginia, Maryland, Delaware, and the District of Columbia), where agriculture was changing and many planters had surplus slaves, and sell them in the newly opened territories of the Deep South.

+In this period, many whites were moving into the Southeast and the federal government began Indian Removal.
+The cotton gin had made short-staple cotton profitable and there was strong demand for enslaved African Americans in the domestic slave trade as workers for clearing and development of new plantations throughout this territory.

 They were enormously successful and became two of the wealthiest men in the country.
-Franklin and Armfield joked with each other in letters about the enslaved women they were raping.
-They dissolved the partnership in 1835 and sold the business to one of their agents, George Kephart.
-Armfield retired to Central Tennessee in 1835.
+Franklin and Armfield were abusive to enslaved African Americans, joking with each other in letters in coded language about the young enslaved women they were raping.
+Having gained enormous wealth, the two men dissolved the partnership in 1835 and sold the business to one of their agents, George Kephart.

+Armfield retired to Middle Tennessee in 1835.
+Franklin had also bought plantations in that area, establishing Fairvue Plantation in Gallatin, Tennessee, and additional lands in Louisiana and Texas.